Michael Lynche (album)

 Michael Lynche is the self-titled debut album of R&B artist Michael Lynche.
 It was released by independent label Big3 Records on August 14, 2012, two years after Lynche placed fourth on the ninth season of American Idol.
-Lynche was given creative freedom over the album and holds co-writing credits on all of its original songs.
+Lynche holds co-writing credits on all of its original songs.
 He collaborated with songwriters Charlie Brown, Rob Chiarelli, Maria Christensen Gharah Degeddingseze, David Glass, Jamie Jones, D'myreo Mitchell, Monte Neuble, Jason Pennock, Wayne Rodrigues, Tim Stewart, Ryan Tedder, and Ronnie Walton.
 Lynche also served as a producer on the album, along with Chiarelli, Degeddingseze, Jones, Mitchell, Neuble, Pennock, Rodrigues, Stewart, Bill Edwards, and Preach.
 In addition to twelve original songs, the album includes a cover of "This Woman's Work" by Kate Bush - a song that Lynche had performed while competing on American Idol.

 The album was critically acclaimed.
 "Who's Gonna Love You More" was released as the lead single off of the album in May 2012; a music video and a lyric video of the song were both released in August.
 The album's second single, "Today" was released in July, and a lyric video of it was released in August.

 Writing and recording

-The album took eighteen months to make.
+The album took eighteen months to produce.
 Lynche signed with Big3 Records (an independent label based in his hometown of St. Petersburg, Florida) in September 2011; although by that time, he had already been working on an album for about half-a-year.
 Thirteen tracks are included, of which twelve are original songs; these were chosen from around thirty.
 Also included is a cover of Kate Bush's "This Woman's Work", which Lynche had performed on American Idol.
 Lynche co-wrote all of the original songs and also served as one of the album's producers.
 He has said that "finding the starting point for a song is always the hardest part."
 For ideas, he would keep a log in which he wrote down sayings and pieces of conversation that seemed interesting to him.
 He has said that Big3 Records never put any time restraints on him and gave him total creative freedom over the album.
 Lynche often chose to return to songs to rewrite, reproduce, or remix them, feeling that there was a perfect version to achieve for each one.